 There are two materials that top the list for interior designers and home renovators alike, and they’re two materials that we absolutely love:

 Both types of stone boast sandy and, often, muted brown hues, which provide a timeless backdrop to a serene bathroom scape – where you can escape when you time out to relax.

 New York-based interior designer Delphine Krakoff is known for her exquisite penthouse renovations – they’re incredibly enviable.
 And if there’s one thing Delphine adores to use when designing bathrooms, it’s a natural stone and, in particular, travertine.
 Many of Delphine’s designs feature floor-to-ceiling travertine wet rooms, which creates an all-natural space reminiscent of an island getaway.

-Powell & Bonnell, the Toronto-based interior design firm, are also known for their use of natural stone in bathrooms.
+Powell & Bonnell, the Toronto-based interior design firm, is also known for their use of natural stone in bathrooms.
 However, their approach is a slightly more classic one.
 This duo often uses travertine for bathroom surrounds, and sometimes even built-in tubs.
-The wonderful thing about Powell & Bonnell’s approach to design is its timelessness; travertine never goes out of style.
+The wonderful thing about Powell & Bonnell’s approach to design is its timelessness; travertine tiles never go out of style.